Jesse-Kerr/meetup_retentions/README.md

 *METHODS*

 1. For every event for a meetup group, get a list of the member IDs who RSVP'ed YES to it.
-Create a list of members who returned, and a set of total members who ever attended.
+Dive the list of members who returned by the list of members who ever attended.

-2. Divide the list of returners by the total attendees, giving us a binomial distribution of many Bernoulli trials.
-Each Bernoulli trial is: Did the user come back or not?
+2. This gives us a binomial distribution, consisting of many Bernoulli trials, each of which ask: Did the event attender return?

 2. Take average of the groups for each Meetup category.